pillforge/documentation/source/MCU.rst

 .. image:: MCU_slot.PNG

-The pins listed here represent the pins of the 30-pin minature connector
+The pins listed here represent the pins of the 30-pin minature connector on the bottom side of the module:

 **Digital GPIO**